joyceylee/619/README.md

 I did not include output in my syntax because the actual analyses were conducted in ICPSR's Virtual Data Enclave (VDE), where the restricted data is currently stored.
 The VDE does not allow users to manually add or extract content outside of its environment.
 My syntax here were re-typed by hand.
 The output is quite extensive so I could not include them here.
-For those interested in looking at output, please refer to the lavaan project at lavaan.ugent.be
+For those interested in looking at output, please refer to the lavaan project at http://lavaan.ugent.be